 IC packaging–Sealant:

 Lastly, when it comes to IC packaging, you may often hear of a sealant.
 But what are bonds and some of their uses?
-Just as the name goes, an adhesive is a material that individuals use to seal anything they want to close.
+Just as the name goes, an adhesive is a material individuals use to seal anything they want to close.
 The primary function of sealants is to ensure that the sealing devices are either watertight or airtight.

 During IC packaging, sealants are necessary since they ensure that water or air doesn’t damage the IC’s rest.
 For these reasons, bonds are mandatory.
-Silicone sealant comes in as one of the ideal types of adhesives to use.
-They are long-lasting and perfect at protecting the whole package from cases of corrosion.

 (IC packaging materials)